vpinball/pinmame/src/p2k/README.md

   failing check report success. r2 has `e8 9e 27 00 00` at that same `0x4199` - a near `call`,
   `+0x279e` - so those four bytes are its displacement, and poking 1 into them sends the call somewhere arbitrary.
-* **But the check has now been identified, and r2's address with it.** The patched instruction is the "already initialised" early exit of the MediaGX PCI bring-up - the routine that walks device numbers 0..0x14 for vendor `0x1078` (Cyrix), picks out the host bridge and the Cx5510/Cx5520 ISA bridge, programs their BARs and returns 1.
+* **But the check has now since then be identified, and r2's address with it.** The patched instruction is the "already initialised" early exit of the MediaGX PCI bring-up - the routine that walks device numbers 0..0x14 for vendor `0x1078` (Cyrix), picks out the host bridge and the Cx5510/Cx5520 ISA bridge, programs their BARs and returns 1.
 The patch makes that early exit return 1 as well,